cam-ball/Steven/README.md

 2. Fork the repo
 3. Clone the fork
 4. Use [bundler](https://bundler.io/) to install dependencies with `bundle install`
-5. Run `ruby start.rb` in the project root
-6. Follow the instructions to configure Steven and create the environment files
+5. Create a Discord bot and enter tokens in `.env` (reference `data/example.env` for required fields)
  - [How to create a Discord bot and create an ID and token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
+6. Run `ruby start.rb` in the project root
+7. Follow the provided link to invite Steven to your server

 ### Features
 ---